Qafoo/review/README.rst

 =======

 This tool is under copyright of Qafoo GmbH.
 It has been licensed under AGPL v3.
-See the LICENSE file distributed with qaReview for details.
+See the ``src/LICENSE`` file distributed with qaReview for details.

 ..